awsdocs/amazon-connect-admin-guide/doc_source/special-request.md

-# Request a number you don't own in another country, or a special number<a name="special-request"></a>
+# Request international numbers, special numbers, or termination points<a name="special-request"></a>

 **Important**
 Country regulations often require a local office address and specific identification documents to purchase and own a phone number, and may take additional processing time\.
 See [Region requirements for phone numbers](phone-number-requirements.md)\.
 It can take 2\-6 weeks for us to fulfill your request\.

-To request a phone number that you don’t already own in another country, or request a special phone number that you don't already own, create a support case\.
+To request international phone numbers, special numbers, or termination points, create a support case\.

 1. Go to [Create case](https://console.aws.amazon.com/support/cases#/create)\.